Oxygen Levels In Minnesota Lakes Dropping Faster Than Oceans, Study Finds

 Nerbonne and Hansen say local efforts should be focused on stopping unwanted nutrients from getting into the lakes, because those cause damaging algae blooms.
 That means controlling how surrounding land is used.

-“Minnesota is actually really a leader in devoting resources and money to protecting watersheds to slow down and reverse these oxygen losses,” Hansen said.MORE NEWS: Pop-Up COVID Vaccine Site To Open At MSP Airport
+“Minnesota is actually really a leader in devoting resources and money to protecting watersheds to slow down and reverse these oxygen losses,” Hansen said.MORE NEWS: Minnesota Weather: Blistering Heat, Incessant Sun Continue This Week

 Hansen and other U of M researchers are now turning their sights specifically to Minnesota lakes in order to refine their recommendations on how habitats can be better protected here.